Clemapfel/jluna/docs/manual.md

 after : [2 4 6; 3 5 7]
 ```

-Here, `auto` is deduced to a special iterator type that basically acts like a regular `jluna::Proxy` (for example, we need to manually cast it to `size_t` in the above example) but with faster, no-overhead read/write-access to the array data compared to an actual proxies accessed via `Proxy::operator[]`.
+Here, `auto` is deduced to a special iterator type that basically acts like a regular `jluna::Proxy` (for example, we need to manually unbox it to `size_t`), but with faster, no-overhead read/write-access to the array data.
+This enhanced speed is the main difference between using `Array<T, R>::operator[]` and `Proxy::operator[]`.

 ### Vectors

-Just like in julia, `jluna` vectors are array, however their 1-dimensionality gives them access to additional functions:
+Just like in julia, `jluna` vectors 1-dimensional arrays that offer a few functions in addition to what N-dimensional arrays have available:

 ```cpp
 // construct from std::vector